OpenRockets/web-dev-error-solutions/errors/mern/handling-casterror-cast-to-objectid-failed-in-a-mern-stack-application/README.md

+# 🐞 Handling `CastError: Cast to ObjectId failed` in a MERN Stack Application

 This document addresses a common error encountered when working with MongoDB, Express.js, React.js, and Next.js (MERN) stacks: the `CastError: Cast to ObjectId failed` error.
 This error typically arises when an incorrect ObjectID is passed to a MongoDB query, often due to a mismatch in data types or incorrect data manipulation.